 - Voice variations: every chatbot needs to consider accents, stuttering, "Um" and "ah" etc. For that purpose, one can record audio files and use audio inject in order to introduce those into the script

 - Audio quality (for media applications): Another function provided is audio quality, where the audio is recorded and fed into an automated algorithm.
 Two options are offered, with or without reference.
 The former could be used to compare a pre recorded song (as example) vs. one that is being played live.
-A particularly interesting scenario to test is validate streaming quality in the presence of sub-optimal network conditions via Application Performance Testing.
+A particularly interesting scenario to test is validate streaming quality in the presence of sub-optimal network conditions via Performance testing.
 The latter (reference-free audio quality) can be applied to live streams where one cannot anticipate the song that will be played, as example.

 - Voice call quality and Visual voicemail: create a phone call between two devices, inject audio and measure the quality on the other end.
 For visual voicemail, hang the call and validate the text that shows in the voicemail.